apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Security
 ========

-The HDFS sink supports Kerberos authentication if the underlying HDFS is running in secure mode.
-Please refer to the HDFS Sink section for configuring the HDFS sink Kerberos-related options.
+The HDFS sink, HBase sink, Thrift source, Thrift sink and Kite Dataset sink all support Kerberos authentication.
+Please refer to the corresponding sections for configuring the Kerberos-related options.

+Flume agent will authenticate to the kerberos KDC as a single principal, which will be used by different components that require kerberos authentication.
+The principal and keytab configured for Thrift source, Thrift sink, HDFS sink, HBase sink and DataSet sink should be the same, otherwise the component will fail to start.

 Monitoring
 ==========